 A twelve-week process during which you will develop a feel for sensory imagery, metaphor and a facility for narrative tension.
-Meanwhile you apply various creative approaches to harmonic constructions and melodic devices.
+Meanwhile, you apply various creative approaches to harmonic constructions and melodic devices.
 Of the songs generated here, some may go on to become part of your final Major Project showcase.
 The aim is to allow songs and writings of all genres to flourish.

 History of Song

-Investigate your own history of song, unravel your personal songwriting ‘DNA’.
+Investigate your own history of the song, unravel your personal songwriting ‘DNA’.
 You will look at your own work and that of others, in the context of artistic identity and culture.
 Lectures focus on song-form, lyrical perspectives, character and identity, whilst you study a range of your own favourite songs.
-You may wish to approach your study of song through a focus on genre, social or artistic movement, perhaps through a thematic perspective you may choose to develop.
+You may wish to approach your study of the song through a focus on genre, social or artistic movement, perhaps through a thematic perspective, you may choose to develop.
 You then use our extensive library resources to research techniques and principles which distinguish these songs.

 Reflects an increasing industrial tendency towards multiple writers on the world’s most successful songs.
 Your collaborations are open for you to negotiate.
-This may be with another songwriter or team, producer, performer or DJ.
+This may be another songwriter or team, producer, performer or DJ.
 Songwriters on the course have collaborated with poets, choreographers and film directors.
 It is open for you to decide.
-All we require is that you negotiate the many human and professional decisions and choices required of the collaborative experience.
+All we require is that you negotiate the many human and professional decisions and choices required for the collaborative experience.

 Context and Methodology

 A ‘pathfinder’ contextual study into an economic/cultural context for your future song outputs.
 From folk to hip-hop, indie, metal, etc., each industrial context possesses a uniquely different set of venues, publishers, labels, agents, producers and performers.
-Each of these contexts are defined by a set of modes and approaches which ultimately reflect audience and market.
+Each of these contexts is defined by a set of modes and approaches which ultimately reflect audience and market.
 You assemble a methodology with which to report on a socio-economic cultural context appropriate for your particular form of song.
 This training is a firm foundation for further study as a postgraduate researcher, should that be your goal.

 Bring all your research and preparation into focus.
 You are asked to present a showcase artefact representing the songs developed during your time on the course.
-Usually this is an album.
-For some it will be several projects for differing contexts, like a writer’s showcase for a publisher.
+Usually, this is an album.
+For some, it will be several projects for differing contexts, like a writer’s showcase for a publisher.
 Some students choose to perform live and record the performance, though most students engage with contemporary production processes.
 Your final showcase is yours to define; this is your calling card and the beginning of a new journey.

 How will I be taught?

-The Campus based option has regular taught sessions running across each of the three trimesters.
+The Campus-based option has regular taught sessions running across each of the three trimesters.
 Lectures, visiting speakers, seminars, workshops, tutorials, presentations and playback sessions work on song material and research outcomes.
 Songwriting circles can be a particularly dynamic environment for both networking and analysis and developing the language of creative critique.

 The Distance Learning option is a blended learning design which combines formal online lectures with regular personal tutorials.
 Week to week you study a workbook of specific tasks which are reviewed and discussed with your tutor.
-Peer-based teaching and learning occurs in our regular Songwriter’s Circle webinars in which students from all over the world meet to share and critique their work.
+Peer-based teaching and learning occur in our regular Songwriter’s Circle webinars in which students from all over the world meet to share and critique their work.